kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 <img src="images/balance sheet.png?raw=true"/>

 ## Statement of Cash Flows
-We are asked to recreate a Statement of Cash Flows for 2009.
-We are challenged to not enter any numbers on this worksheet.
-All formulas should be linked directly to the source on previous worksheets.
-We are then asked to use Excel's outlining feature to create an outline that, when collapsed, shows only the subtotals for each section.
+Next, we are asked to recreate a Statement of Cash Flows for 2009.
+We are challenged to not enter any numbers on this worksheet; all formulas should be linked directly to the source on previous worksheets.
+We are also asked to use Excel's outlining feature to create an outline that, when collapsed, shows only the subtotals for each section.
 <img src="images/original data - statement of cash flows.png?raw=true"/>

-How:
+To recreate the Statement of Cash Flows, we use references to our previous worksheets, the arithmetic operator for subtraction, and the SUM() function.
+To duplicate the formatting, we change the font (bold, italic), increase indents, add borders, and change the number format (currency, decimals).
+To create an outline, we use the Group option under Data section.

+**Our Statement of Cash Flows with formulas shown:**

 <img src="images/statement of cash flows formulas.png?raw=true"/>

+**Our Statement of Cash Flows:**

 <img src="images/statement of cash flows.png?raw=true"/>

+**Our Collapsed Statement of Cash Flows:**

 <img src="images/statement of cash flows collapsed.png?raw=true"/>

-## Common-size Income Statements and Balance Sheet
+## Common-Size Income Statements and Balance Sheet

 <img src="images/income statements common-size formulas.png?raw=true"/>